-These Mini Cheese Biscuits will be a big hit at your next potluck or dinner party.
+These Cheesy Mini Biscuits will be a big hit at your next potluck or dinner party.
 They might be tiny, but they are loaded with lots of flavor from some of your favorite ingredients, like shredded cheese and savory bacon.
 Try these mini biscuits recipe for making the best, tender, and flaky appetizers from scratch in only 15 minutes!

 There is nothing better to bring to a potluck, or serve as an appetizer or side with your favorite dishes, than fluffy and tender homemade biscuits.
 Although they always impress guests, you might be surprised to know how easy they are to make from scratch…

-Everyone loves my Easy 3 Ingredient Biscuits and Drop Biscuits with Self Rising Flour as simple and satisfying bakes.
+Everyone loves these Easy 3 Ingredient Biscuits and Drop Biscuits with Self Rising Flour as simple and satisfying bakes.
 And Cheddar Jalapeno Drop Biscuits are packed with spicy flavors and cheesiness.
 They really add something special to the table!

 Likewise, these mini biscuits are loaded with shredded cheese and many other tasty goodies, like bacon and chives.
-They’re just as easy to prepare as my other appetizer biscuits but are smaller for an adorable presentation and great portion control (if you’re into that).
+They’re just as easy to prepare as out other appetizer biscuits but are smaller for an adorable presentation and great portion control (if you’re into that).

 Mini biscuits with cheese are the perfect finger food, and ideal to serve at your next get-together, BBQ, or potluck.
 They can even be made ahead with no need to keep them cold or heated.
 Serve them however you like and watch them disappear!

-If you don’t have half and half, you can use 1/2 milk and 1/2 cream mixed together.
+- Half and half – If you don’t have half and half, you can use 1/2 milk and 1/2 cream mixed together.

-How To Make Easy Mini Cheese Biscuits
+How To Make Cheddar Bacon Biscuits

 Because they are small, the biscuits require only a little bit of time to make from start to finish.
 They are ready in just 15 minutes… 5 minutes of prep time, and 10 minutes in the oven.